coryleeio/dotfiles/README.md

 # What is this

-My dotfiles repo, installed via ansible
+My dotfiles repo, installed via ansible.

 # How to use this

 ## Initial bootstrap

-You need an initial ansible install to run it, i usually install it via pacman then remove it after the bootstrap completes
+You need an initial ansible install to run it, i usually install it via pacman then remove it after the first run (using the nix flake after that)

 ## Subsequent runs